There are lots of bad guys in the world.

 Intentional or not, humankind continues to meddle with the natural forces of the universe.
 On occasion, this cannot but accelerate evolutionary pathways to our self-destruction.

-For every Ebola or Zika case out there, there are millions more metastasizing, including viruses which we haven’t even identified yet.
+For every Ebola or Zika case out there, there are millions more metastasizing, including viruses that we haven’t even identified yet.
 Unfortunately, this will remain a perpetual conflict.
 We simply can’t afford to take a year, or a month, or even a day off.
 There’s no such thing as a vacation.
 While we sleep, they evolve and grow.
-While we slash government budgets designed to fight them, they continue to form new colonies which are increasingly stubborn and resistant to known remedies.
+While we slash government budgets designed to fight them, they continue to form new colonies that are increasingly stubborn and resistant to known remedies.

 History has taught us what happens when pandemics rage out of control.
 It’s not pretty.
 A century ago, the last global plague known as the Spanish Flu ravaged across every continent.
 The disease killed 55 million — three times the number of deaths in all of World War I, which preceded the Spanish Flu outbreak by a few years.
 We may think of wars in terms of human conflicts.
 But they can be between all of life’s forces.

 Today, pandemics pose an even greater threat to us.
 While science (when funded properly and allowed to enrich us with new discoveries) has made amazing advances in fighting many grave diseases, those which evade our control are even more dangerous.
-Compared to era of the Spanish Flu outbreak, the world’s population has since tripled.
+Compared to the time of the Spanish Flu outbreak, the world’s population has since tripled.
 We’re now packed closer together in densely-populated cities.
 We exchange food and goods with far greater frequency.
 International travel has become an everyday occurrence.
 Before, a virus that might have taken weeks to spread, can contaminate another continent with hours.

 President Trump’s proposed budget cuts to science, and particularly those critically important agencies which serve as our front line of defense against pandemic invasion is just the latest poorly conceived, reckless, anti-intellectual delirium by a White House gone totally haywire — by a leader so personally bereft of caring and compassion that we must wonder if brash defiance of all reason is yet another calculated Molotov Cocktail carefully tossed onto the giant bonfire of a burning nation.
 Indeed, there are even some fears this could be the dirty work of key presidential adviser Steve Bannon, who has openly vowed to “deconstruct the administrative state.”
 His fangs are all over this policy.
 For President Trump to go along with such a deranged permutation which abandons one of the most basic functions government is treasonous.
 This isn’t merely a deconstruction of bureaucracy.
 It could be suicidal.